-Following Board authorization to pay the bills, the administrator mails payment to vendors as authorized.
+Promptly following the meeting at which the Board authorizes the issuance of checks to pay approved bills and invoices, each check is signed by two authorized officers of the District and the assistant administrator mails or delivers the signed checks to as soon as possible to the payee but not later than three business days of the signing of the checks.

 Spending Authority.
-All expenditures by the District must be approved in advance by the Board, except that the Board by resolution may delegate to the administrator the authority to bind the District, with or without countersignature, to a purchase of goods or services, or to enter into a contract for same, when the cost thereof does not exceed $10,000 or under other specified conditions.
+All expenditures by the District must be approved in advance by the Board, except that the Board by resolution may delegate to the administrator the authority to bind the District, with or without countersignature, to a purchase of goods or services, or to enter into a contract for same, when the cost thereof and any related purchase or contract does not exceed $10,000 in the aggregate or under other specified conditions.

-The Board has authorized the administrator to expend up to $5,000 on a single purchase without prior Board approval and affirms that authority in adopting this policy.
+The Board has authorized the administrator to expend up to $5,000 on a single unrelated purchase without prior Board approval and affirms that authority in adopting this policy.

-The administrator may not purchase any real estate or easements on real estate without prior authorization for the Board of Managers.
+The administrator may not purchase any real estate or easements on real estate without prior authorization for the Board.

 Banking